npm/rfcs/accepted/0042-isolated-mode.md

 ### Different versions of npm

-The `pure-mode` will use the same lockfile as `hoisted` mode.
+The `isolated-mode` will use the same lockfile as `hoisted` mode.
 Developers can use either mode without changing the lockfile.
-This makes `pure-mode` backward compatible and easy to implement.
-The implementation of `pure-mode` will reside in the reification, it will take the ideal-tree and apply it on disk using symlink instead of hoisting.
+This makes `isolated-mode` backward compatible and easy to implement.
+The implementation of `isolated-mode` will reside in the reification, it will take the ideal-tree and apply it on disk using symlink instead of hoisting.

 ### Projects not using workspaces

-Non-workspace projects _will_ be able to use the `pure-mode` reification.
-This is useful as a library author, using `pure-mode` gives me the guarantee that my library will work as intended when consumed by projects which use `pure-mode`.
+Non-workspace projects _will_ be able to use the `isolated-mode` reification.
+This is useful as a library author, using `isolated-mode` gives me the guarantee that my library will work as intended when consumed by projects which use `isolated-mode`.

 ## Prior Art and Alternatives

 ### [pnpm](https://github.com/pnpm/pnpm)

-Package manager with a `pure-mode`.
+Package manager with a `isolated-mode`.
 This RFC is mostly inspired by pnpm.

 ### [ied](https://github.com/alexanderGugel/ied)

-Package manager with a `pure-mode`.
+Package manager with a `isolated-mode`.
 Similar to pnpm but unmaintained.

 ### [nix](https://nixos.wiki/wiki/Nix)